 DaaS is an innovative business model transforming the way organisations gather, share and interpret data by accessing data on demand.

 DaaS can be characterised as a framework for designing and developing a set of reusable data services.
-In recent years, DaaS has gained considerable momentum as enterprises across all sectors are moving towards a service-orientated architecture.
+In recent years, DaaS has gained considerable momentum as enterprises across all sectors are moving towards a service-oriented architecture.

 In essence, DaaS enables users to only pay for the final outcome they wish to receive instead of purchasing and maintaining the equipment themselves.
 Thus, there are no sunk costs for hardware, data collection, storage or support with these risks remaining with the Data Provider.
 DaaS also relieves the obstacles involved in training and retaining staff to oversee the operational status of a network.
 Any type of service involves providing a clear value to customers and facilitating successful outcomes the customer wants to achieve, while managing associated risks.